 After dinner when she is ready to go to sleep, she can control all the lights in the house from one location.
 She can set the night alarm, dim the lights, lower the shades all the way, and regulate the temperatures in the various rooms of the house.
 She may decide to keep her bedroom and the bathroom warm while lowering the temperature in all the other rooms.

 The smart home has motion sensors for nighttime LEDs.
 If she gets up in the night to use the bathroom, hallway lights will detect her movements and light the hallway for her safety.
+The Hill @One-North is developed by a renowned developer Kingsford Development that you need to check out.

 If the system has been programmed with a group command, such as “Going to bed,” all these instructions will be activated for her, in addition to checking the on/off state of appliances, TVs and the like.
 Nothing could be simpler.